bradleykneale/bradleykneale.github.io/post28.md

 Bradley has started making more talking noises in the last few days.
 More BaBa type noises.
 There’s no clear first word yet though.
 It feels really amazing how quickly everything is happening.

 ## THIS WEEK WITH BRADLEY
 This week we went to a couple of rhyme times at local libraries and met a few new mums too.
-We also attended a friends wedding at Bradley’s Head.
+We also attended a friend's wedding at Bradley’s Head.
 Bradley started making noises at the beginning of the ceremony so I whisked him away quickly.
 We sadly didn’t see much of it!
 ![IMG_8174.jpg](IMG_8174.jpg "IMG_8174.jpg")
 ![IMG_8189.jpg](IMG_8189.jpg "IMG_8189.jpg")